 Set the Mood With Lighting

 While lighting in regular photos often comes from natural surroundings, lighting sources in movies are often deliberately placed to achieve specific effects.
 That’s why it’s essential that you meticulously plan your shots.
 The two main types of lighting you can use to shape the mood of your images are soft lighting and hard lighting.
 Movies often use soft lighting to make scenes look dreamy and heavenly.
 On the other hand, they apply hard lighting to set a more dramatic tone.

 Top 3 Photo Types for the Cinematic Effect

-PicsArt all-in-one Photo and Video Editor, Collage, and Sticker Maker is the world’s largest creative platform with over 150 million monthly active creators and influencers.
-PicsArt has collaborated with major artists and brands like Taylor Swift, The Jonas Brothers, Gwen Stefani, Maroon 5, Lizzo, Meghan Trainor, One Direction, MONSTA X, Warner Bros.
+Picsart is a full ecosystem of free-to-use content, powerful tools, and creator inspiration.
+With a billion downloads and more than 150 million monthly active creators, Picsart is the world’s largest creative platform.
+Picsart has collaborated with major artists and brands like BLACKPINK, Taylor Swift, the Jonas Brothers, Lizzo, Ariana Grande, Jennifer Lopez, One Direction, Sanrio: Hello Kitty, Warner Bros.
 Entertainment, iHeartMedia, Condé Nast, and more.
-Download the app today to level-up your photos and videos with thousands of quick & easy editing tools, trendy filters, fun stickers, and brilliant backgrounds.
-Unleash your creativity with PicsArt and upgrade to Gold for awesome premium perks.
+Download the app or start editing on web today to enhance your photos and videos with thousands of quick and easy editing tools, trendy filters, fun stickers, and brilliant backgrounds.
+Unleash your creativity and upgrade to Gold for premium perks!